uva-graphics/patchtable/README.md

 This is the source code for the project [PatchTable](http://www.connellybarnes.com/work/project_pages/patchtable/), presented at ACM SIGGRAPH 2015.
 PatchTable speeds up patch queries by making a precomputed index data structure.
 The precomputation is assumed to be an offline process that can take seconds to minutes.

-Currently this code runs on Mac.
-It also can build on Windows.
-We hope to release Windows project files in a few days.
+Currently this code runs on Mac and Windows.

 License
 -------